JasonComo/event-planner/README.md

 python manage.py runserver
 ```
 ### Register
-Selecting the signup button in the bottom right will take users to a signup screen, where they can create an account.
+Click the "Register" button to create an account.

 ### Login
-After creating an account, users can login by entering their username and password.
+After creating an account, click the "Login" button and login by entering your username and password.

-### Create Workout
-Users can create a workout by clicking the "Create Workouts" button.
-From there, they can add up to eight exercises, with names, sets, and reps, to the workout.

-### View Workouts
-Users can view existing workouts by clicking the "View Workouts" button.

-### Edit Workouts
+### Event Functions
-Users can edit or delete existing workouts by clicking the "Edit Workouts" button.
-From there, they can modify or remove exercises and their names, sets, and/or reps, as well as delete a workout entirely.
+Create an event by clicking the "Create Event" button.
+You can input the title, location, date, time, and description.
+In addition, you can select friends to invite.
+An event can also be deleted or edited by clicking "Edit Event" or "Delete Event."
+Users can also chat with one another using the chat box on the right side.
+If you are not the organizer, you can leave the event by clicking "Leave Event"

-### Logout
+### Friends
-Users can logout by clicking the "Logout" button on the bottom left corner of the window.
+Add a friend by clicking the "Friends" button and typing in the username of the friend you want to add.
+You can also cancel outgoing requests, or remove friends.

+### View Event
+View an event by clicking on the event under the "Events" tab on the left side.